lucasWillem/rrproject/README.md

 To run the app locally, follow these steps:

-1. Clone the repository by git clone command.
+1. Clone the repository by git clone command

+2. Install Node.js version 20.12.0

-2. Install dependencies:
+3. Install dependencies:

 bash cd geo-app yarn install

-3. Start the development server:
+4. Start the development server:

 bash yarn start

-Open your browser and navigate to http://localhost:3000 to see the app.
+Open your browser and navigate to http://localhost:3000 to see the app

 ## Authentication Simulation